4Culture Grants + Calls

 You will be asked to answer the following questions in the application narrative section:

 • Public Benefit: describe the project’s intended impact within the community.
 How will project activities contribute to the long-term preservation of the built environment (i.e. buildings, landscapes, structures, objects)?
 How will your project expand the public’s understanding and awareness of historic places, and/or highlight historic places in innovative ways?
+What resources, programs, or tangible products, or other types of public benefit will result from this project?
+How will you provide public access to them?
+(Please see the guidelines above for our definition of public benefit, and our webpage for examples.)

 • Advancing Equity: does your project focus on inclusion of underrepresented communities?
 Does your project address underrepresented aspects of King County history?
 Will the project be led by and/or engage underrepresented communities within historic preservation?
 If so, how?
 If not, you may simply state so.

 • Feasibility: describe who will be managing the project; summarize their experience and/or interest in historic preservation.
-Projects funded through this program, or portions thereof, may not begin prior to the award date of June 1, 2023, and must be completed on a reimbursement basis.
+Projects funded through this program, or portions thereof, may not begin prior to the award date of May 28, 2025, and must be completed on a reimbursement basis.
 How do you intend to meet this requirement?
 If you do not receive the full amount requested through this program, how will your project change?

 Project Budget